 Alabama White Students Flee Public School to Avoid Integration

-On September 10, 1963, white students began to withdraw from newly-integrated Tuskegee High School in Alabama to avoid attending school with black students.
+On September 10, 1963, white students began to withdraw from the newly-integrated Tuskegee High School in Alabama to avoid attending school with Black students.
 Within one week, all 275 white students had stopped attending the school.

 Most of Tuskegee High School's former white students enrolled at Macon Academy, a newly formed, all-white private school.
 In support of the community's efforts to sidestep federal law and maintain school segregation, Governor Wallace and the school board approved the use of state funds to provide scholarships for white students abandoning the public school system to use at Macon Academy.
 Meanwhile, the Macon County School Board ordered Tuskegee High School closed due to low enrollment and split its remaining African American students among all-white high schools in the towns of Notasulga and Shorter.
 White students in those high schools boycotted for several days in protest, and many eventually transferred to Macon Academy.

 Now known as Macon East Academy and located near the city of Montgomery, the former Macon Academy is one of several private schools in the Alabama Black Belt with origins rooted in resistance to integration.
 As of the 2015-2016 school year, Macon-East Academy's student body of 277 was 97% white and less than 3% African American.